-ICRU Fellows receive scholarships from the Iowa Center for Research by Undergraduates to do research and creative projects with faculty mentors in professional fields of study.
+ICRU Fellows receive scholarships from the Iowa Center for Research by Undergraduates to conduct research and creative projects with faculty mentors in professional fields of study.

 The Iowa City Foreign Relations Council hosts luncheon dialogues on current international issues.
 Past speakers include award-winning journalists, Nobel Peace Prize laureates, seasoned diplomats, prominent politicians, and policy analysts.
 Listening to and talking with these expert speakers allow honors students to become better informed about world affairs.

-The Presidential Scholars Program engages recipients of the University of Iowa’s top merit scholarships in shared classes, opportunities for funded research in the first year, and service.
-Scholars participate in legacy projects, dinners with faculty and key administrators, scholarship and fellowship mentoring programs, and volunteer projects.
+The Presidential Scholars Program engages recipients of the University of Iowa’s top merit scholarships in shared classes, opportunities for research in the first year, and service.
+Scholars participate in legacy projects, events with faculty and key administrators, scholarship and fellowship mentoring programs, and volunteer projects.